Smiley Burnette: Film career

 His break came in December 1933, when he was hired by Gene Autry to play accordion on National Barn Dance on Chicago's WLS-AM, on which Autry was the major star.
 As sound films became popular, Hollywood sought musical talent for Western films; and in 1934, producer Nat Levine cast Autry and Burnette in their film debut (unbilled) as part of a bluegrass band in Mascot Pictures' In Old Santa Fe starring Ken Maynard.
 Burnette sang and played accordion, and the film included two of his compositions.

 He had other small parts until a secondary, but more prominent role in the 1935 serial The Adventures of Rex and Rinty.
 That same year, Levine gave Autry his first starring role in the 12-part serial The Phantom Empire, with Burnette playing Oscar, a comic-relief role.
-Mascot was soon absorbed by Republic Pictures, and Republic enjoyed enormous success with its musical Western features starring Autry.
-In each of the films, Burnette played Autry's comic sidekick, Frog Millhouse, with his trademark floppy black hat and trick voice (imitating a deep, froglike croak).
-Their association produced 62 feature-length musical Westerns.
+Mascot was soon absorbed by Republic Pictures.
+During Republic's formative years Burnette played occasional character roles, sometimes wearing an ordinary business suit, in mainstream features and its first Dick Tracy serial.
+But Burnette went on to great success as Gene Autry's comic sidekick Frog Millhouse, with his trademark floppy black hat and trick voice (imitating a deep, froglike croak).
+Autry and Burnette made 62 feature-length musical Westerns for Republic.

-By 1940, Smiley Burnette ranked second only to Autry in a Boxoffice magazine popularity poll of Western stars, the lone sidekick among the top 10 (though offscreen he earned a reputation as being moody and temperamental), and when Autry left for World War II service, Burnette provided a sidekick to Eddie Dew, Sunset Carson, and Bob Livingston and appeared in nine other films with Roy Rogers.
+By 1940, Smiley Burnette ranked second only to Autry in a Boxoffice magazine popularity poll of Western stars, the lone sidekick among the top 10 (though offscreen he earned a reputation as being moody and temperamental), and when Autry left for World War II service, Burnette was elevated to top billing, with Eddie Dew, Sunset Carson, and Bob Livingston alternating as the cowboy lead.
+Burnette also appeared in nine films with Roy Rogers.
 Burnette's movie horse, white with a black-ringed left eye, also became famous, first as Black-eyed Nellie, then as Ring-eyed Nellie, and finally as just Ring Eye.

-After leaving Republic in June 1944, he became the sidekick to Charles Starrett at Columbia Pictures in the new Durango Kid series.
+Burnett left Republic in June 1944.
+In 1945 he signed with Columbia Pictures, where he became the sidekick to Charles Starrett in the new Durango Kid series.
 Starrett and Burnette were paired in 56 films, from 1945 to 1952.
 When Starrett retired, Burnette was still under contract, so Columbia teamed him with Jock Mahoney for a new series of Westerns.
-A pilot film with Mahoney and Burnette was completed, but never released; Columbia then reassigned Burnette to its Gene Autry series, reuniting Burnette with his former partner.
+The pilot feature, which began filming on May 6, 1952, was completed but never released; Columbia discontinued its program Westerns one month later.
+Columbia then reassigned Burnette to the six remaining films in its Gene Autry series, reuniting Burnette with his former partner.